EfeSrby/dsa210_project/README.md

 ## Motivation
 While trying to find a topic for my project, it occured to me that I am very involved in sports.
 Then I thought I might analyze my health and activity data which is mostly stored by Apple Health.
 Since I have my phone with me most of the time and Apple Health keeps data all the time during this proccess, I thought Apple Health would be a good choice for this project.
-This project's motivation is to understand that personal health trends can provide actionable insights for improving lifestyle and productivity by exploring my Apple Health data to uncover patterns, relationships, and predictions related to activity, sleep, and overall fitness.
+This project's motivation is to understand that personal health trends can provide actionable insights for improving lifestyle and productivity by exploring my Apple Health data to uncover patterns, relationships, and predictions related to activity and sleep.

 ## Data Source